apluslms/aplus-course-template/README.md

+In general, I like this short, quick guide a lot!

 ## A course template for A-plus learning environment

 This course template contains the basic configuration to start authoring a new course for the [A+ e-learning system](https://plus.cs.aalto.fi/)